intermine/intermine-embedding-examples/README.md

 1. `grid-displayer` a JavaScript example of managing a dynamic grid of (fake) data
 1. `mgi-tag-cloud-imjs` cloud of terms with a toggler styled inside an MGI page
 1. `new-list-in-widgets` creates a new list to then use it in an List Widget context
+1. `results-tables` has a quick & dirty example of turning a mine's PathQuery into a Results Table

 ## To Run: